andrewchen04/andrewchen04.github.io/_pages/coursework.md

 author_profile: true
 ---

-Below is a selection of the courses I have taken so far.
-The courses I am currently taking are denoted with an asterisk (__*__) after their names.
+Below is a selection of the courses I completed as an undergraduate student.

 __[University of California, Berkeley](https://www.berkeley.edu/)__, Undergraduate Student (_July 2020 - August 2025_)
 ======